zeropointnine/tts-toy/README.md

 # Usage notes

+The chat LLM system prompt can be edited using `system_prompt.txt`

+# Performance notes

 Reminder here that Orpheus model inference + SNAC decoding is not a lightweight task.

 If you're having trouble acheiving stutter-free audio, try offloading Orpheus LLM inference duties to another machine on the local network.

-Anecdotally, my dev system (Ryzen 7700 + 3080Ti) does the audio generation only about 1.5x faster than real-time, using Q8 model and running the LLM server on the same machine.
+Anecdotally, my dev system (Ryzen 7700 + 3080Ti) does the audio generation about 1.5x faster than real-time, using the Orpheus-3B Q8 model and running the LLM server on the same machine.
+On an M1 MacbookPro with the LLM server on a different machine.

 # Known issues

-Inconsistently manifesting bug on Mac Terminal that corrupts display.
+There is a prompt-toolkit-related bug which manifests inconsistently on Mac Terminal that corrupts display.
 If you are afflicted by this, please leave details under [Issues](https://github.com/zeropointnine/tts-toy/issues).

 # Updates

+2025-04-30

+- New command, "!redraw", redraws the display (useful if display is corrupted by unexpected console debug text, etc).

 2025-04-23